uyuni-project/tetra/README.md

     unzip commons-collections-3.2.1-src.zip
     rm commons-collections-3.2.1-src.zip

-Now let's move to the kit (which, unsurprisingly, should be placed in the `kit` folder). commons-lang needs Maven 3 to build, so we should simply unzip a copy in `kit`:
+Now let's move to the kit (which, unsurprisingly, should be placed in the `kit` folder). commons-collections needs Maven 3 to build, so we should simply unzip a copy in `kit`:

     cd ../../kit
     wget http://apache.fastbull.org/maven/maven-3/3.1.0/binaries/apache-maven-3.1.0-bin.zip